 When we register your application, we may amend your description to reflect a standardised wording to make it easier for everyone to understand.
-We will let you know if we change your description.
+We'll let you know if we change your description.

 Covering letters are very helpful to explain the details or background to the proposal and are strongly encouraged.
 On bigger or unusual schemes they are valuable, to show compliance with the Island Plan and the Supplementary Planning Guidance, or on some occasions to justify a proposal which is not compliant with these policies.

 Covering letters will be published to the planning register online with the proposal information.
-We don’t include any personal information and we may blank out parts of the letter for publication.
+We do not include any personal information and we may blank out parts of the letter for publication.

 Your proposed development must follow technical drainage requirements.
 The following document provides developers the information and details needed for:

 - disposal of foul sewage to the public foul sewerage network